Munich-Quantum-Software-Stack/MQSS-QDMI-Devices-Suite/docs/devices.md

 The properties might be of composite type such as `QDMI_EnvironmentSensor` or `QDMI_Site` or primitive type such as `int`, `char*` (string). i.e `char*` (string), `int`, `QDMI_Site`.

-The `QDMI_Client` can query the device to get the proterties using `QDMI_device_query_device_property`.
-If the device does not the property it would return `QDMI_ERROR_NOTSUPPORTED`.
+The `QDMI_Client` can query the device to get the properties using `QDMI_device_query_device_property`.
+If the device does not support the property it would return `QDMI_ERROR_NOTSUPPORTED`.
 Below you can find the respective implementation in DCDB and Qaptiva.

 <!-- prettier-ignore-start -->
 <div class="tabbed">